 b) The above also applies if we have customised, configured or otherwise altered the software or hardware to meet Customer’s needs, unless the material defect was caused by our performance.

-5. Tampering by Customer.
-Customer forfeits its entitlement with respect to defects if it tampers with Goods, in particular with the programme code, in any way that is not expressly authorised in the contract, operating manual or other user manuals, unless Customer can explain and prove that the defect was not caused by its tampering.
+5. Tampering by the Customer.
+The Customer forfeits its entitlement with respect to defects if it tampers with goods, in particular with the program code, in any way that is not expressly authorised in the contract, operating manual or other user manuals, unless the Customer can explain and prove that the defect was not caused by its tampering.

-1. In the event of a repair, Customer must provide us with the information required to diagnose and resolve the fault(s), if necessary upon request.
-For repairs involving remote data transmission or telephone communication, Customer must provide a trained, competent employee to help.
-For on-site repairs, we must be given unobstructed access to the defective Goods and, if necessary, other work on Customer’s hardware or network must be suspended.
+1. In the event of a repair, the Customer must provide us with the information required to diagnose and resolve the fault(s), if necessary upon request.
+For repairs involving remote data transmission or telephone communication, the Customer must provide a trained, competent employee to help.
+For on-site cures, we must be given unobstructed access to the defective goods and, if necessary, other work on the Customer’s hardware or network must be suspended.

-3. If Customer claims its right to re-delivery by us, and it is subsequently found that the claim is unsubstantiated (e.g. user error, improper handling of Goods, absence of defect), Customer is required to reimburse us for all costs incurred by the inspection of Goods and re-delivery, unless Customer is not responsible for making the claim.
+3. If the Customer claims its right to claim cure by us, and it is subsequently found that the claim is unsubstantiated (e.g. user error, improper handling of goods, absence of defect), the Customer is required to reimburse us for all costs incurred by the inspection of goods and re-delivery or repair, unless the Customer is not responsible for making the claim.

-5. Customer must inform us immediately if a claim is made against Customer for the violation of a third party’s rights, or if an injunction against further use of the delivered item has been issued against Customer.
+5. The Customer must inform us immediately if a claim is made against the Customer for the violation of a third party’s rights, or if an injunction against further use of the delivered item has been issued against the Customer.

-If we receive only partial performance by a third-party hardware or standard-software manufacturer, Customer’s interest remains unaffected if we provide re-delivery (through our own means) that is deemed reasonable to Customer.
-Hotline services are considered an acceptable re-delivery in cases involving documentation.
+2. If we receive only partial delivery or performance from a third-party hardware or standard-software manufacturer, the Customer’s interest remains unaffected if we provide a cure (through our own means) that is deemed reasonable to the Customer.
+Hotline services are considered an acceptable cure in cases involving documentation.

 1. Software must be unopened in its original packaging, including storage media and accompanying documentation.

-2. Hardware, including accessories, documentation and the full, unaltered original packaging must be returned in as-new condition, without any damage.
+2. Hardware, including accessories, documentation and the full, unaltered original packaging must be returned in new condition, without any damage.

-Customer is responsible for the cost and risk of returning Goods.
-Acting in its own interest, Customer must choose the most secure means of delivery and ensuring adequate insurance.
+The Customer is responsible for the cost and risk of returning goods.
+Acting in its own interest, the Customer must choose the most secure means of delivery and ensuring adequate insurance.
 Partial returns are subject to a separate agreement.

-2. Customer must ensure, at its own expense and through appropriate organisational and physical means, that our employees or agents are not incorporated into Customer’s business operations.
+2. The Customer must ensure, at its own expense and through appropriate organisational and physical means, that our employees or agents are not incorporated into the Customer’s business operations.